Sandali Sinha: Early life

 Her father, an officer, died while on duty.
 Her mother raised three children, including Sandali, in Delhi.
 She did her schooling from Air Force Bal Bharati School and graduated from Jesus and Mary College, Delhi.
 Sinha went to Kishore Namit Kapoor Acting Institute.
 Born in a family of pilots and doctors, Sinha was keen on becoming a doctor.
 But a brief experience on an amateur fashion show made her shift to the world of modelling.

 Career

 A graduate in commerce, Sinha relocated to Mumbai for better prospects.
 In a short period, Sinha became a model.
 Fame first came to her with a Sonu Nigam music video called "Deewana", which was directed by Anubhav Sinha.
 This music video took Sinha to her debut film Tum Bin, directed by Anubhav Sinha and produced by Super Cassettes Industries Limited.
 In the film, Sinha plays Pia, an innocent woman who becomes a victim of circumstances.

 Personal life

-Sandali married Kiran Salaskar, a businessman, in November 2005 and they have two children.
+Sinha married Kiran Salaskar, a businessman, in November 2005 and they have two children.